Workforce Development

 Technical education is offered in the culinary arts and hospitality fields, enabling individuals to earn credentials to validate their skills.
 LMM’s Certificate, Diploma, and Associate of Applied Science Degree programs are accredited by the Ohio State Board of Career Colleges & Schools and the Council on Occupational Education.

-- Chopping for Change empowers women in the criminal justice system by providing them with significant work experience and training.
-This innovative partnership with the Ohio Department of Rehabilitation and Correction, and the Cuyahoga County Office of Reentry also allows women to receive supplemental services including counseling and case management designed to facilitate their re-entry experience and decrease recidivism.
+- Chopping for Change empowers men and women in the criminal justice system by providing them with hospitality industry certification and job readiness.
+This innovative partnership with the Ohio Department of Rehabilitation and Correction, the Department of Labor, the Hospitality Institute of Ohio, and the National Restaurant Association Education Foundation allows incarcerated persons to receive reentry preparation and opportunities for change.
+It also allows supplemental services and case management designed to facilitate a smooth re-entry experience and decrease recidivism.
+Hospitality is a welcoming industry for those who have been justice impacted with various employment opportunities and viable career paths.

 Career Services